cube-drone/rt0/players-guide/src/player/injuries.md

 ### Curse
 * While you have Curse, you are `Unlucky`.
+* You can not use "Lucky" skills.
 * This overrides any character traits you might already have (if you were Lucky, now you are Unlucky).
 * Adjust your deck accordingly.
+* If you were already `Unlucky`: remove all 10s and Knights from your deck, as well as The Fool and The Sun.
 * A successful MISC (???) check can downgrade this to Hex.
 * After one night of rest, mark Curse.
 * After a second night of rest, downgrade this to Massive, Painful Scar.

 ### Unresolved Trauma
 * While you have Unresolved Trauma, you are `Repulsive`.
+* You can not use "Charming" skills.
+* This overrides any character traits you might already have (if you were Charming, now you are Repulsive).
+* If you were already `Repulsive`: take one Corruption point at the end of every Combat.
 * If you have spells or abilities that can only be used if you are Charming, you can not use them.
 * A successful FINANCIAL AID (Empathy) check can downgrade this to Stress.
 * After one night of rest, mark Unresolved Trauma.
 * After a second night of rest, downgrade this to Massive, Painful Scar.

 ### Bleeding Out
-* While you are in combat, you lose 3HP/turn
+* While you are in combat, you lose 3HP at the beginning of your turn.
+* Outside of combat, you can't use Skills except for AID.
 * A successful AID (First Aid) check can downgrade this to Bandaged Wound.
 * After one night of rest, the player dies.
 * That's right, don't _go to sleep_ while you're _bleeding out_.
 You need *medical attention*.
 That's _free medical advice_.